Why Does Alcohol Make You Hot?

 Alcohol Flush Reaction - The Most Common Reason Why Alcohol Makes You Hot

-If we had to narrow down one cause for why alcohol makes you hot, it would be alcohol flush reaction.
+If we had to narrow down one cause for why alcohol makes you hot, it would be alcohol induced flushing reaction (or 'Alcohol Flush' for short).

 Millions of people around the world deal with an alcohol flushing reaction, or an alcohol intolerance.
 The most noticeable symptoms of this condition is feeling hot and flushed when you drink alcohol.